Teaching children to be kind in today’s world, where they see violence everywhere, makes it more important to instill kindness from a young age.

 Whoever is kind, Allah will be kind to him; therefore be kind to man on the earth.
 He who is in heaven will show mercy on you. ~(Abu Daud: Tirmidhi)

 A smile is one of the simplest forms of being kind.
-Prophet Muhammad (PBUH) smiled often and it is a Sunnah for us to smile and spreads happiness.
+Prophet Muhammad (PBUH) smiled often, and it is a Sunnah for us to smile, which spreads happiness.